Array Methods: forEach, map, filter, find

 filter

-creates a new array with all elements that pass a test implemented by the provided function.
+creates a new array with all items that meet the given condition.

 const numbers = [1, 2, 3, 4];